CharlesGM/oidc-gcp-integration-project/README.md

-# OIDC, GitHub Actions GCP Integration Project 🚀
+# OIDC, GitHub Actions, GCP Integration Project 🚀
 A complete CI/CD pipeline with GKE, GitHub Actions, and Terraform using Workload Identity Federation. 🔄 The aim of this project is to showcase how you can use GCP's workload identinty for your CI/CD with Github Actions.